 Getting In Touch With Your Provider

-No one wants to be sued, and no one ever expects that it is going to happen to him or her, but you might be surprised to learn that 13% of small businesses are sued.
+No one wants to be sued, and no one ever expects that it is going to happen to him or her, but you might be surprised to learn that 13% of small businesses such as advertising agencies are sued.
 47% of small businesses says that these charges have had huge negative consequences on their company’s revenue.
 Whatever the situation is, you need to know that once a claim has been filed, your first course of action should be to get in touch with your insurance provider.
 Even if you suspect that you are being sued, you need to get in touch with your provider immediately.
 In fact, most professional liability claims are written as a claims-made policy, so not getting in touch with your provider could put your coverage at risk.

 Always Prepare The Proper Documentation